-To figure out how much deck stain you should buy, start by measuring the deck floor.
+- Measure Deck Floor: To figure out how much deck stain you should buy, start by measuring the deck floor.
 Take its width times length and write that number down.
-Besides the main deck floor, be sure to add in any smaller decking areas like a second tier deck or stair landing platforms.
+Besides the main deck floor, be sure to add in any smaller decking areas like a second-tier deck or stair landing platforms.

 When measuring your deck it is best to use a tape measure or measuring wheel.
 If you do not have access to a measuring device you can come up with a close approximation by stepping the deck off.
 For example, to measure the floor stand on one end and with long strides walk to the opposite end counting each step.

 A long step is close to a yard, which equals 3 feet.
-Multiple the number of steps you took by 3 and that is the total number of feet.
-Do this for all the steps mentioned above to calculate your decks total square footage.
+Multiply the number of steps you took by 3 and that is the total number of feet.
+Do this for all the steps mentioned above to calculate your deck’s total square footage.

 Please Ask Any Questions Below